Ketamine-Assisted Psychotherapy (KAP)

 Ketamine is a legal, safe and effective medicine used to treat a variety of mental health conditions, including depression, anxiety and PTSD.
 Ketamine has rapidly acting antidepressant and mood-enhancing effects, which can begin to take effect within 1-2 hrs after treatment.
 It works by blocking the brain’s NMDA receptors as well as by stimulating AMPA receptors, which are thought to help form new synaptic connections and boost neural circuits that regulate stress and mood.
 Ketamine has also been shown to enhance overall neuroplasticity for lasting symptom improvement.

 Ketamine can be administered in a variety of ways, including IV infusion, intramuscular injection, via nasal spray and using sublingual lozenges.
-In my work with Journey Clinical we only use the sublingual lozenge form.
+In my work with external medical providers we use the sublingual lozenge form.

 How Does Ketamine Feel?